Dazzle Dry vs. Olive and June …how do they compare? Read on for my honest, unabridged review of these two safer polish options!

 - While I did put 5-day wear under the pro list, I could also argue that it’s a con when comparing it against systems (like gel) that last much longer.

 - Slow drying time.
 While the dry drops helped prevent light markings on the top of the polish right away, the polish (for me) didn’t totally set until a full 2 hours had passed.

-For more on Olive and June, read my full review HERE.
+For more on Olive and June, read my full Olive and June review.

 Dazzle Dry, without question.
 My at-home Dazzle Dry manicures last (chip-free) for 10-14 days every single time.
 In fact, I typically end up changing my polish out because of obvious nail growth (or an urge for a color swap) rather than out of necessity.
 My Olive and June manicures last chip-free for about 5 days.

 This is an interesting question, because I actually think BOTH systems win in this category for very different reasons.